biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 ```

 The naive way is to do a modified insertion sort:
-In each iteration, we find a source - vertice without any incoming edge,
+In each iteration, we find a source - vertices without any incoming edge,
 then we put it at the front.

 ```cpp